Sunbird-Ed/sunbird-perf-tests/README.md

 Below is an example on how to run this scenario from your **jmeter_installation_path/scripts**

-`**./run_scenario.sh SoakTestRun 10 5 30 https 443 SoakTest.jmx**`
+`./run_scenario.sh SoakTest 10 5 30 https 443 SoakTest.jmx`

 **2. ChannelRead.jmx**

 This scenario file contains the following API's which will be invoked as part of the run
   * ChannelRead

-This scenario uses the following csv files.
-Ensure you have updated these csv files with contents and also copied on all the jmeter machines under **jmeter_installation_path/testdata**
+This scenario uses the following csv files:
   * channels.csv
+  * urls.csv
+  * bearer.csv

 For this scenario, we need to enter the IP or load balancer IP of the KnowledgePlatform **learning** machine in the urls.csv.
-Here we are directly hitting the learning machine / learning LB which is running on port 8080.
+Here we are directly invoking the learning machine / learning LB which is running on port 8080.
 The protocal is http here since we making an internal call.

 Below is an example on how to run this scenario from your **jmeter_installation_path/scripts**

-`**./run_scenario.sh ChannelRead 10 5 30 http 8080 ChannelRead.jmx**`
+`./run_scenario.sh ChannelRead 10 5 30 http 8080 ChannelRead.jmx`

 **3. ContentRead.jmx**

 This scenario file contains the following API's which will be invoked as part of the run
   * ContentRead

-This scenario uses the following csv files.
-Ensure you have updated these csv files with contents and also copied on all the jmeter machines under **jmeter_installation_path/testdata**
+This scenario uses the following csv files:
   * content.csv

-For this scenario, we need to enter the IP or load balancer IP of the KnowledgePlatform **learning** machine in the urls.csv.
-Here we are directly hitting the learning machine / learning LB which is running on port 8080.
-The protocal is http here since we making an internal call.
+  * urls.csv
+  * bearer.csv

+Here we will be directly invoking the learning machine / learning LB.

 Below is an example on how to run this scenario from your **jmeter_installation_path/scripts**

-`**./run_scenario.sh ContentRead 10 5 30 http 8080 ContentRead.jmx**`
+`./run_scenario.sh ContentRead 10 5 30 http 8080 ContentRead.jmx`

 **4. ContentHierarchy.jmx**